Web-ionic-dev/firebase-web-workshop/README.md

 # firebase-web-workshop
-An example app for Firebase Web Workshop
+This is the source code for the Firebase Web Workshop.
+It includes the starter and final versions of the workshop.
+To get started, open the instruction [here](https://eventweb.page.link/slides)

 ## Setup